Skip to main content

 • "I should find someone more reliable"

-Even if you call back the next morning, the damage is done.
-The caller has already formed an opinion about your business, and they've already hired your competitor.
+Even if you call back the next morning, the caller may have already formed an opinion about your availability.

 The Opportunity Cost: Competitor Advantage